carpdiem/carpdiem.github.io/_projects/Athletics.markdown

 Once sophomore year was over, I had fulfilled my 2-year "PE" requirement, and I dropped the organized athletics entirely to focus on the more important math and science competitions in my life.

-Throughout this period, I had only minimial exposure to strength training.
+Throughout this period, I had only minimal exposure to strength training.
 I had seen the inside of a weight room before, and of course I had seen any manner of targeted weight machine, but I did not understand them, nor did I feel even remotely comfortable with them.

 ### College years